quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 If you wanted to add tuple types or algebraic data types, the unification would have to check that two types are from the same type constructor, and zip through the type constructor's arguments and unify them.
 For example, to unify the tuple types `unify((a,b,c), (nat, bool, t))`, we'd call `unify(a,nat); unify(b,bool); unify(c,t)` If the type constructors don't match, we throw a mismatch error like before.

 Ok, now we know how to assert that two types are equal, and we know how to generalize mono types to type schemes.
 Now, all that's left is to instantiate schemes and come up with the type for a lambda argument.
 These problems have the same solution: `newvar`.
 We simply create a new type variable that isn't used anywhere else.
-Since all type variables will be created this way, we can just keep track of a stream of type variables `a1,a2,a3,...` and take the next one and advance the stream every time we need a `newvar`.
-So newvar generates a never-before-used mono type variable.
+We can do this by keeping track of an index, and every time we generate a `newvar`, we generate `ti` and increment the index `i`.
+This will ensure unique type variables.
+So `newvar` generates a never-before-used mono type variable.

-When we want to instantiate a scheme $\forall a.\sigma$, we just take the outermost forall, generate a $newvar$ $\tau$, and replace $a$ with $\tau$.
+When we want to instantiate a scheme $\forall a.\sigma$, we just take the outermost forall, generate a $newvar$, $\tau$, and replace $a$ with $\tau$.
 We repeat this until there are no more foralls, and we're left with a mono type that has a bunch of unsolved type variables, waiting to be unified!

 Now we're ready for the rules!
 This is what we've all been waiting for.